-The data on undocumented students in U.S. higher education is derived from the 2019 American Community Survey (ACS).
-New American Economy (NAE) applied the methodological approach outlined by Harvard University economist George Borjas to study the subset of the immigrant population that is likely to be undocumented in postsecondary education.
-NAE then used a set of criteria to identify potential international students, based on factors such as school attendance, grade level, age, length of stay in the United States, and hours worked, and excluded them from the group to arrive at estimates about undocumented students.
+Using the microdata of the 1-year sample from the 2021 American Community Survey (ACS), we first apply the methodological approach outlined by Harvard University economist George Borjas24 to study the subset of the immigrant population that is likely to be undocumented students in postsecondary education.
+We then use a set of criteria to identify potential international students based on factors such as school attendance, grade level, age, length of stay in the United States, and hours worked, and further exclude them from the group to arrive at our estimates about undocumented students.

 All Students in Higher Education

 The source for the total number of students in higher education at the national and state level reflects fall 2021 data from the “Table 303.10.
 Total fall enrollment in degree-granting postsecondary institutions, by attendance status, sex of student, and control of institution: Selected years, 1947 through 2031″ datasheet from the National Center for Education Statistics (NCES).
 NCES has not yet released 2022 state-level data.